Muzaffarpur district: Defence Establishments in Muzaffarpur

-Muzaffarpur, located in the northern region of Bihar, India, hosts several important defence and paramilitary establishments, including the Muzaffarpur Military Station, the Group Centre of the Central Reserve Police Force (CRPF), and the Sector Headquarters of Sashastra Seema Bal (SSB).

-Muzaffarpur Military Station
+Military Station

 Muzaffarpur Military Station, also known as the Muzaffarpur Cantonment, Muzaffarpur Army Area or Station Headquarter Muzaffarpur, is a defence establishment of the Indian Army located in Shrirampuri, near Circuit House Road, in the Muzaffarpur district.

 The station provides administrative, logistic, and welfare facilities for serving and retired defence personnel in North Bihar.
 It is associated with the 151 Infantry Battalion (Territorial Army) – Jat Regiment, which operates under the Territorial Army framework of the Indian Army.